 Simon Sinek and The Golden Circle

 Organisational behaviour expert, Simon Sinek codifies successful leadership into a “Golden Circle”.
 He uses three concentric circles to define business purpose: What, How and Why.
 The last of these — Why — is perhaps the most important because it articulates a cause or a belief.
-The most inspired organisations start with interrogating the very reason for existence.
+The most inspired organisations start with interrogating their very reason for existence.
 They define what they stand for on a human level so that they can unlock great leadership.
 This is a much bigger ask than just telling the world what to buy and when.
 It goes to market with a raison d’etre.

 Buying into the Why